SolaceProducts/pubsubplus-kubernetes-helm-quickstart/docs/PubSubPlusK8SDeployment.md

 ### Deployment scaling

 Solace PubSub+ Software Event Broker can be scaled vertically by specifying either:
-* `solace.size` - simplified sizing along the maximum number of client connections; or
+* `solace.size` - simplified scaling along the maximum number of client connections; or
 * `solace.systemScaling` - enables defining all scaling parameters and pod resources

 Depending on the `solace.redundancy` parameter, one event router pod is deployed in a single-node standalone deployment or three pods if deploying a [High-Availability (HA) group](//docs.solace.com/Overviews/SW-Broker-Redundancy-and-Fault-Tolerance.htm).